jia-yuheng/AMINet-VI-ReID-CV-ML/README.md

 <b>Figure 2.</b> Impact of Upper Body Proportion (UBP) on model accuracy for SYSU-MM01 (left) and RegDB (right) datasets.

-As shown in Fig. 2, experiments on SYSU-MM01 and RegDB datasets systematically evaluate the effect of upper-body data proportion on cross-modality person re-identification performance.
-The results demonstrate a strong correlation between upper-body proportion and recognition accuracy.
-On SYSU-MM01, peak performance (74.15%) is achieved at 50% upper-body input, while RegDB reaches its highest accuracy (91.29%) at 60%.

-This indicates an optimal operating range of approximately 50%–60%, where discriminative local cues such as shoulders and torso effectively complement global full-body representations, improving RGB-IR alignment.
-Notably, SYSU-MM01 performance decreases beyond 50%, suggesting redundancy introduced by excessive upper-body emphasis, which weakens global structural information.
-In contrast, RegDB remains stable at 60%, benefiting from more consistent imaging conditions.

-These results highlight the importance of a balanced upper-body proportion for robust feature alignment and improved cross-modality identification performance.
+The results in Fig. 2 show that cross-modality Re-ID performance is highly sensitive to the proportion of upper-body input.
+Optimal accuracy is achieved at 50% on SYSU-MM01 (74.15%) and 60% on RegDB (91.29%).
+Overall, a balanced range of 50%–60% provides the best trade-off, where discriminative local cues (e.g., shoulders and torso) effectively complement global full-body representations, improving RGB-IR alignment and overall robustness.

 </div>